 Individuals and other non-corporate U.S. Holders will be subject to tax at the lower capital gain tax rate applicable to "qualified dividend income"; provided that certain conditions are satisfied, including that (i) the ADSs or ordinary shares on which the dividends are paid are readily tradable on an established securities market in the United States, or, in the event that we are deemed to be a PRC resident enterprise under the PRC tax law, we are eligible for the benefit of the United States-PRC income tax treaty (the "Treaty"), (ii) we are neither a PFIC nor treated as such with respect to a U.S. Holder (as discussed below) for the taxable year in which the dividend is paid and the preceding taxable year, and (iii) certain holding period requirements are met.
 We expect our ADSs will be considered to be readily tradable on the Nasdaq Global Market, which is an established securities market in the United States.
 There can be no assurance that the ADSs will continue to be considered readily tradable on an established securities market in later years.
-Because the ordinary shares will not be listed on a U.S. exchange, we do not believe that dividends received with respect to ordinary shares that are not represented by ADSs will be treated as qualified dividends.
-U.S. Holders are urged to consult their tax advisors regarding the availability of the lower rate for dividends paid with respect to the ADSs or ordinary shares.
+Because the ordinary shares will not be listed on a U.S. Holders are urged to consult their tax advisors regarding the availability of the lower rate for dividends paid with respect to the ADSs or ordinary shares.

-In the event that we are deemed to be a PRC resident enterprise under the PRC Enterprise Income Tax Law (see "- People's Republic of China Taxation"), we may be eligible for the benefits of the Treaty.
+In the event that we are deemed to be a PRC resident enterprise under the PRC Enterprise Income Tax Law (see "-People's Republic of China Taxation"), we may be eligible for the benefits of the Treaty.
 If we are eligible for such benefits, dividends we pay on our ordinary shares, regardless of whether such shares are represented by the ADSs, and regardless of whether the ADSs are readily tradable on an established securities market in the United States, would be eligible for the reduced rates of taxation described in the preceding paragraph.